linkachuECE/freeRTOS/README.md

+THIS IS A FORK FOR MY PURPOSES SPECIFICALLY

 The [FreeRTOS 202112.00](https://github.com/FreeRTOS/FreeRTOS/tree/202112.00) release adds the [Fleet Provisioning for AWS IoT](https://github.com/aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/) library and the [Sigv4 library](https://github.com/aws/SigV4-for-AWS-IoT-embedded-sdk/).
 Additionally, the update includes an [example demonstrating the use of the Fleet Provisioning library](https://github.com/FreeRTOS/FreeRTOS/tree/release-candidate/FreeRTOS-Plus/Demo/AWS/Fleet_Provisioning_Windows_Simulator/Fleet_Provisioning_With_CSR_Demo), as well as a modification to the [HTTP S3 download demo](https://github.com/FreeRTOS/FreeRTOS/tree/release-candidate/FreeRTOS-Plus/Demo/coreHTTP_Windows_Simulator/HTTP_S3_Download) to demonstrate the Sigv4 library.
 This release also includes CBMC proofs for all public and private functions in the [OTA Update library](https://github.com/aws/ota-for-aws-iot-embedded-sdk).
 The version of mbed TLS used in corePKCS11 and in demos has been updated.